Sir James Lithgow, 1st Baronet: Public life

 James and his brother believed in their responsibility to invest in Scotland and James was active in attracting industry and fostering development within the region.
 Henry's focus on the day-to-day business enabled James to take a more public role (he retained his TA commission until retirement in 1938).
-In 1940, just after the outbreak of World War II, Sir Winston Churchill called James to London, again as Controller of Merchant Shipbuilding and Repair and as a Lord Commissioner of the Admiralty.
+In 1940, just after the outbreak of World War II, Winston Churchill called James to London, again as Controller of Merchant Shipbuilding and Repair and as a Lord Commissioner of the Admiralty.
 He also had a brief responsibility for tank production and worked with Harold Macmillan on the industrial capacity committee of the production council.
 He served as President of The Institution of Engineers and Shipbuilders in Scotland from 1929 to 1931.
 From 1943 to 1945 he was president of the Iron and Steel Federation, while still remaining active in Beardmores and Fairfields.
 In 1943 he became Vice Lieutenant of Renfrewshire.
 In the 1945 New Year Honours he was appointed a Knight Grand Cross of the Order of the British Empire (GBE), and in the 1947 King's Birthday Honours he was made a Companion of the Order of the Bath (CB).
 He was also awarded the Dutch Order of Orange-Nassau.